Hey, espresso coffee lovers!! Do you love your delicious, bold and robust cuppa? Does it make your mornings a little easier? It sure does for me.

-The Espresso machines has long been used to make this dark and robust coffee – since 1884 when it was invented by a Turinese gentleman called Angelo Moriondo.
+The Espresso machines have long been used to make this dark and robust coffee – since 1884 when it was invented by a Turinese gentleman called Angelo Moriondo.

 The Grind: You cannot enjoy espresso without the right grind.
 This is so important.
 Your beans need to be finely grounded to allow the hot water to infuse coffee granules under high pressure.

 A coffee grinder gives just the right consistency for your coffee granules.
 You could try doing this manually but trust me; the results will be different.

 Pressure: Espresso is strong coffee brewed in less than 30 seconds under high pressure.
 Coffee grounds are pressed under intense high pressure (equivalent to nine times atmospheric pressure) to produce a rich, full-bodied coffee with delicious crema dispersed on the top.